 Indeed, to this day, Israel has not recognized Palestinians’ existence as a national group, which would acknowledge their right to self-determination.
 In the 1993 letter of recognition, while the PLO recognized “the right of the State of Israel to exist” and accepted Resolution 242 despite its vague language regarding the Nakba, refugee rights, and the status of Jerusalem, Israel only recognized the PLO as the “legitimate representative of the Palestinian people.”

-Furthermore, the negotiations process failed to set international human rights standards as a basis, and the Oslo Accords did not reference international law.
+Furthermore, the negotiations process failed to set international human rights standards as a basis, and the Oslo Accords, with its interim arrangements, did not reference international law—except for UN resolutions 242 and 338, which were considered the basis for future negotiations of final status issues following the interim arrangements.
 As a result, Israel carefully managed to avoid any term of reference that could hold it accountable for the violation of Palestinians’ fundamental rights.
 To this day, Israel has never recognized the West Bank and Gaza as occupied.
 Instead, it claims that these are “disputed territories,” thus refusing the application of the 4th Geneva Convention.